 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

 It looks like this sander is discontinued and, therefore, not available anymore.
 There is a newer model Bosch GET75-6N that you can check out.
-For more choice on random sanders, please visit Best Random Orbital Sander-Buying Guide and Sanders Reviews.
+For more choices on random sanders, please visit Best Random Orbital Sander recommendations.

 I’d like you to have a look at my latest review.
 It’s a Bosch 1250DEVS Random Orbit Sander.
 Why this one?